 Committee Approves Bill to Enhance Opportunity for Vulnerable Youth, Improve Juvenile Justice

-WASHINGTON – The House Committee on Education and the Workforce today approved H.R.
+WASHINGTON, DC – The House Committee on Education and the Workforce today approved H.R.
 1809, the Juvenile Justice Reform Act of 2017.
 Introduced by Ranking Member Bobby Scott (D-VA) and Rep. Jason Lewis (R-MN) the legislation reauthorizes and reforms the Juvenile Justice and Delinquency Prevention Act (JJDPA) to help state and local leaders better serve at-risk youth and juvenile offenders.